NathanTarbert/React-Motorcycle-MERN/README.md

 # React-Motorcycle-MERN
-Notepad project connected to Mongo using Express/ React

-This is an app that utilizes validation and 2 databases (MongoDB and Firebase).
-A user can log his/ her adventure by creating a post, editing and deleting it as well.
+App is deployed here: https://motorcycle-group.herokuapp.com/

-It also uses validation routing so if the user is logged in, they have full acces to all of the pages in the app.
-If they are not loggin in they can only view the log in or register page.
+This project connects to Mongo and Firebase using Express/ React.
+It utilizes validation that stores the users data on Firebase.
+Once the user is logged in they can create posts that are stored in MongoDB.
+The user can edit and delete as well with full acces to all of the pages in the app.
+If they are not logged in they can only view the log in or register page.